AaronCWacker/Yggdrasil/README.md

 	11. GATO
 	12. Flamingo
 	13. Transformers emerging as General Purpose AI/ML (www.stateof.ai)
-6. Old on the way out
+6. # Old on the way out due to simpler more efficient workflow
 	1. CNN
 	2. LSTM
 	3. RNN
+	4. Notebooks - moved to dev driven apps like gradio and streamlit

 # Machine Learning State of the Art From Scratch